PROFILE

 China’s services sectors underdeveloped.
 China

-the world, receiving $60 billion in 2005, for a
+world, receiving over $80 billion in 2007

-As part of its WTO accession, China undertook
+As part of its WTO accession, China undertook to

-to eliminate certain trade-related investment
+eliminate certain trade-related investment

 measures and to open up specified sectors that